rom-rb/rom-rb.org/source/blog/2017-01-30-rom-3-0-released.html.md

 # ]
 ```

-This plays major role in automatic mapping in repositories, as they can define structs with all attribute type information provided by relations.
+This plays a major role in automatic mapping in repositories, as they can define structs with all attribute type information provided by relations.

 ### Support for SQL functions
-The `count` function we used in the previous example probably caught your attention - this is a new feature which allows you to use any SQL function with arbitrary arguments, including relation attributes, or **anything** that can be dumped into a valid SQL.
+The `count` function we used in the previous example probably caught your attention—this is a new feature which allows you to use any SQL function with arbitrary arguments, including relation attributes, or **anything** that can be dumped into a valid SQL.
 The syntax is always:

 ``` ruby
 type_annotation::function_name(*arguments)